-- A willing buyer and a willing seller agree upon a property’s value based on their reasonable knowledge of the property and current market trends.
+- Agree on a price: A willing buyer and a willing seller can agree upon a property’s value based on their reasonable knowledge of the property and current market trends.

-- Having an appraiser determine the property’s valuation.
+- Get an appraised value: A real estate appraiser can determine the property’s valuation.
 While not the final word on FMV, the appraised value can often suffice in the event a fair market value is needed.
 An appraisal also reinforces what a lender will allow a consumer to borrow on a home which often becomes by default an approximation of value on the open market.

-- Calculate a rough price per square foot.
+- Find the price per square foot: You can also calculate a rough price per square foot.
 Look at comparable homes in your neighborhood then divide by square footage.
 Then take that dollar amount and multiply by the number of square feet in your home.

 Where Else Does Fair Market Value Apply?

 Fair market value isn’t just for those buying and selling real estate.
-Realistically, every current homeowner needs to stay knowledgeable on the FMV of their home, as this not only affects their net worth and the value of the asset itself, but a variety of potential financial concerns, from taxes to insurance.
+Realistically, every current homeowner needs to stay knowledgeable on the FMV of their home.
+This affects their net worth and the value of the asset itself.
+It also impacts a variety of other potential financial concerns, from taxes to insurance.

 Remember, fair market value is determined by what the buyer and seller both agree to pay.
-For example, if you had a homeowner who needed to sell the home quickly to take a job in another state, maybe the buyer paid less than the home’s actual value at that time.
+For example, if you had a homeowner who needed to sell the home quickly, maybe the buyer paid less than the home’s actual value at that time.
 Alternatively, if homes in your neighborhood suddenly become very popular, the replacement cost would go up to accommodate for this fluctuation in circumstances.

 Fair market value of a home is also used to calculate a homeowner’s property tax bill each year.
 Each municipality has its own tax rate.
 For example, if your home is appraised at $300,000 fair market value and the property tax rate in your county is 3%, you would owe $9,000 in property taxes each year.